Relativistic magnetohydrodynamics in the early Universe: Relativistic MHD in an expanding Universe

 \subsection{Boris correction for relativistic Alfv\'en speeds}

 In MHD simulations, it is common to neglect the displacement current, as the conductivity is usually larger than the oscillation frequency of the electric field (see \Sec{induction_sec}).
-However, we have shown that the resulting Alfv\'en waves can propagate faster than the speed of light, independently of the values of the bulk velocity [see \Eq{Alfven}].
+This is particularly true in the early Universe, where $\eta$ is usually several orders of magnitude smaller than the Hubble size (see \Fig{conductivity}).
+However, we have shown that the resulting Alfv\'en waves can propagate faster than the speed of light, independently of the values of the bulk velocity [cf.~\Eq{Alfven}].
 To correct this effect in the limit of subrelativistic bulk motion, $u^2 \ll 1$, the Boris correction was proposed in \cite{jay_p__boris_1970}.
-In the following, we reproduce Boris correction adapted to the MHD system in an expanding Universe with a relativistic equation of state, such that $\tilde p = \cs^2 \tilde \rho$ with constant $\cs^2$.
+In the following, we reproduce the Boris correction adapted to the MHD system in an expanding Universe with a relativistic equation of state, such that $\tilde p = \cs^2 \tilde \rho$ with constant $\cs^2$.
 Note that in this section, all the assumptions taken to study Alfv\'en waves in the previous section are dropped, and only recovered at the end of the section when the application of Boris correction to Alfv\'en waves is taken into account.